FurkanGozukara/Stable-Diffusion/Tutorials/OneTrainer-Master-SD-1_5-SDXL-Windows-Cloud-Tutorial.md

 ./update_sd1111.sh
 ```

+### TensorRT - Not Working As Date Of 3 April 2024 For Some Reason
 * TensorRT brings up to 75% speed up with 0 quality loss
 * Please watch this tutorial to learn it : https://youtu.be/eKnMVXVjVoU
 * To Install TensorRT Extension On Automatic1111 SD Web UI